-For more information on SafeSourcing and how we can assist your company with this process, please contact a Customer Service Representative for more information.
+For more information on SafeSourcing and how we can assist your company with sourcing these goods and services, please contact a Customer Service Representative for more information.

-We look forward to and appreciate your comments.
+We hope you have enjoyed last week’s Five Part Series and look forward to and appreciate your comments.